🇪🇸🇺🇸

 Day-to-day use

 Yes.
 Leneo is designed primarily for Spanish content and supports other languages through the underlying AI models.
-Feedback is generated in the same language the student used in their answer.
+Feedback is generated in the same language the student used in their answer, adapted to each institution’s linguistic context.
+For multilingual use cases, ask our team about available configuration options.

-It depends whether you already have a rubric or criteria defined.
+It depends whether you already have a rubric or assessment criteria defined.
 If you do, setup takes minutes.
+If you start from scratch, configuring Leneo itself helps you structure criteria clearly.
 Once an activity is configured, you can reuse or adapt it for others without starting from scratch.

 Yes.
-Leneo records all assessments and lets you access them at any time—useful for tracking a student’s progress through the course.
+Leneo records all assessments and lets you access them at any time—useful for tracking a student’s progress through the course or reviewing past assessments if a dispute arises.

 Yes.
-Rubrics and criteria you configure in Leneo can be saved and reused across activities or courses—especially time-saving after the first use.
+Rubrics and criteria you configure in Leneo can be saved and reused across activities or courses—especially time-saving after the first use, when you already have your own assessment models defined.

 Leneo focuses on pedagogical assessment, not plagiarism or generative-AI detection.
-If you need that, combine it with a dedicated AI-content detection tool.
+If you need that, combine it with a dedicated tool for detecting AI-generated content, of which several exist on the market.
+Ask the team which solutions are compatible.

 Reports and tracking